 CANWI looks at pet food processing:

-Today in human nutrition, we are being told to avoid processed foods to improve our health and to eat more fresh type foods.
+Humans are being told to eat more fresh foods and avoid processed foods to improve our health.
 Why?
 Scientists know that when we process foods, chemical reactions occur that cause the formation of what are known as dietary advanced glycation end products or AGEs.
 High levels of AGEs in the body have been associated with many human diseases i.e. diabetes, osteoarthritis, Alzheimer’s, cardiovascular disease and yes, even cancer.

 We looked at four differently processed dog diets that contained similar ingredients: 1) dry food 2) canned food 3) air dried 4) minimally processed food and measured dietary AGEs.
 Similar to what has been reported in processed human foods, our minimally processed dog food had the least AGEs.
 And when the healthy dogs ate this diet, their body levels of AGEs were the lowest.
 The gut flora was also affected by the different levels of dietary AGEs.